mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 256 - Mutable Getters/readme.md

 [Immutable objects](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20Evil%20Power%20of%20Mutants/readme.md) are essential in functional and object-oriented programming.

-Once created, their state cannot be altered.
+Once created, their state can't be altered.

 This is key to keeping object integrity and ensuring thread safety in multithreaded applications.